edisonguo/ml_geoglam/technical.md

        let rf = train a new random forest of n trees over D rf_models[b] = concatenate(rf_models[b], rf)
 ```

 As the two `for` loops are independent, it is easily to distribute the random forest training across different cores and `concatenate` the trained models later.

 ##### Notes

-1. We train different random forests for each Geoglam bands because we observed that the data distribution for different bands are quite different.
+1. Different random forests are trained for each Geoglam bands because we observed that the data distribution for different bands are quite different.
 We initially trained a single random forest for all three bands jointly, but the results were not good.

 2. It is possible to concatenate all the MODIS tiles to form a single training dataset.
-However, we have out-of-memory issues as random forest is batch method that requires loading all training data into memory.
-Thus we divide the training set on a per tile basis and still manage to get good results and parallelism.
+However, we have experienced out-of-memory issues as random forest is batch method that requires loading all training data into memory.
+Thus the training set is divided on a per tile basis and still manage to get good results and parallelism.

 ### 2.2 Inference algorithm